EduanWilkinson/ncov_cpt/narratives/ncov_cpt.md

 # [Timing of the introductions](https://nextstrain.org/community/EduanWilkinson/ncov_cpt?d=tree,map&f_author=Susan%20Engelbrecht%20et%20al&l=radial&p=grid)
 Based on the molecular clock analyses we can confirm that all the introductions into Cape Town occurred between the last week of February and in the first two weeks of March 2020.
 <br><br>
-February and March is high tourist season in Cape Town with hundreds of thousands of arrivals in the two months.
-Following the rising number of confirmed diagnosed cases in the Republic, the national government quickly enforced a lockdown.
+February and March is high tourist season in Cape Town with hundereds of thousands of arrivals in the two months.
+Following the rising number of cases being diagnosed in the Republic, the national government quickly enforced a lockdown.
 This basically brought international travel to and from South Africa to a halt.
-We therefore, don't expect any subsequent introductions into the Cape Metro area after 15 March 2020.
+We therefore do not expect that any subsequent introductions into the Cape Metro area have taken place after 15 March 2020.
 <br><br>
-As travel restrictions are eased we will keep a close eye out for the emergence of new variants which may be the result of new introductions.
+As travel restrictions are eased, we will keep a close eye on the possible emergence of new variants which may be the result of new introductions.

 # [Introduction of Clade-19A](https://nextstrain.org/community/EduanWilkinson/ncov_cpt?d=tree,map&f_author=Susan%20Engelbrecht%20et%20al&p=full)
 Three isolates (Tygerberg 4, 6 & 31) contained mutations more similar to the Asian variants of SARS-CoV-2, clustering in the 19A clade.
 <br><br>
-The genetic sequence of Tygerberg 4 does not differ to the Wuhan-Hu-1 reference strain.
-The Wuhan-Hu-1 reference was the first genome sequence of SARS-CoV-2 to be published in early January 2020 and is the genome against which all sequences are measured.
-Contact tracing points to a recent travel history to the United Kingdom for the individual from whom this virus was genotyped.
+The genetic sequence of Tygerberg 4 does not differ from the Wuhan-Hu-1 reference strain.
+This was the first genome sequence of SARS-CoV-2 to be published in early January 2020 and is the genome against which all sequences are measured.
+Contact tracing points to a recent travel history to the United Kingdom for the individual from whom this virus genotype was obtained.
 This suggest transmission from China to the UK and onwards to Cape Town.
 <br><br>
 With regards to Tygerberg 6 and 31 these two genotypes share two common mutations (G26144T and C14805T) relative to the Wuhan-Hu-1 reference stain.
 For Tygerberg 6, the molecular clock and ancestral state reconstruction suggest spread from China to the United Kingdom and onwards to Cape Town.
 Along the chain of transmission additional mutation events occurred leading to the genetic profile we observe in Tygerberg 6.
 <br><br>
-With regards to Tygerberg 31, the most likely route of transmission for this genetic variant goes from China to Australia, the United States (defined by the T17247C mutation) and onwards to Cape Town.
+For Tygerberg 31, the most likely route of transmission for this genetic variant goes from China to Australia, the United States (defined by the T17247C mutation) and onwards to Cape Town.

 # [Introduction of Clade-20A](https://nextstrain.org/community/EduanWilkinson/ncov_cpt?d=tree,map&f_author=Susan%20Engelbrecht%20et%20al&p=full)
 The remainder of the Cape Town sequences were classified into clades 20A and 20B of SARS-CoV-2.
-The 20A-20C clades of SARS-CoV-2 is mainly associated with infections outside of Europe.
+The 20A-20C clades of SARS-CoV-2 are mainly associated with infections outside of Europe.
 <br><br>
-The 20A clade contained 28 genotypes from Cape Town, the result of two unique introductions.
+The 20A clade contains 28 genotypes from Cape Town that are the result of two separate introductions.
+<br><br>
 The reconstruction suggests transmission of a Spanish variant (A20268G) to the UK and onwards to Cape Town giving rise to the genetic profile of Tygerberg 2 & 3.
 Contact tracing confirms these two individuals to be contacts of a traveler who recently returned from the United Kingdom.

 # [Clustered  Outbreak of 20A in Cape Town](https://nextstrain.org/community/EduanWilkinson/ncov_cpt?label=clade:A24862G&p=grid&transmissions=hide)
-The second 20A introduction led to a large clustered outbreak of SARS-CoV-2 in a busy supermarket in Cape Town.
-Contact tracing suggest Tygerberg 5 to be infected with a Dutch variant of SARS-CoV-2 while in the Netherlands.
+The second 20A introduction was Tygerberg 5.
+Contact tracing suggest this to be a Dutch variant of SARS-CoV-2 acquired while in the Netherlands.
 <br><br>
 The Dutch variant is defined by the common mutation A24862G relative to the Wuhan reference strain.
 From the Netherlands, this variant spread to several countries (e.g. New Zealand, Colombia & Austria).
 This cluster also contained another sequence from South Africa (R07601) sampled in the northern province of Limpopo.
 <br><br>
 This suggest multiple introductions of the Dutch variant into the Republic.
 South Africa and the Cape share deep cultural and historic connections with the Netherlands with frequent travel between the two countries.

 # [Mutation A5209G](https://nextstrain.org/community/EduanWilkinson/ncov_cpt?c=gt-nuc_5209&l=radial&p=grid&transmissions=hide)
-Following the introduction of the Dutch variant into Cape Town, the virus further diversified with the accumulation of the mutation A5209G before causing a large out in the supermarket.
+Following the introduction of the Dutch variant into Cape Town, the virus further diversified with the acquisition of the mutation A5209G before causing a large out in the supermarket.

-<br><br>
-This variant is only observed in the supermarket outbreak in Cape Town and nowhere else on earth.
+This variant has been observed only in the supermarket outbreak in Cape Town and nowhere else on earth.
 Keeping track of mutations such as this one, will allow us to understand how the virus spread between different locations within the city, the surrounding countryside and throughout the Republic, which is the primary objective of[NGS-SA)](https://www.krisp.org.za/ngs-sa/).

 # [Introduction of 20B](https://nextstrain.org/community/EduanWilkinson/ncov_cpt?d=tree,map&f_author=Susan%20Engelbrecht%20et%20al&p=full)
-Fifteen of our Cape Town sequences clustered in clade 20B.
+Fifteen of the Cape Town sequences clustered in clade 20B.
 We believe these fifteen sequences to be the result of at least 4 unique introductions.
-Sample 29 and 43 appear to be unique introductions from the UK and the Netherlands, respectively.
+Tygerberg 29 and 43 appear to be unique introductions from the UK and the Netherlands, respectively.
 <br><br>
 Tygerberg 30 and 32 appear to be due to a unique introduction of a UK variant (defined by the common mutation G10097A).
 <br><br>